Troy Miller (Neighbours): Reception

 A Liverpool Daily Post reporter said Troy was a "troubled character".
-The Sunday Mercury's Roz Laws questioned if Troy was the right man for Sonya, adding "Not if his nasty behaviour at Harold's stag party is anyting to go by."
+The Sunday Mercury's Roz Laws questioned if Troy was the right man for Sonya, adding "Not if his nasty behaviour at Harold's stag party is anything to go by."
 A writer for TV Week's online website branded Troy a "menacing ex" and said his return was "most unwelcome".
 A reporter for the Herald Sun called him a "baddie".
 Andrew Kerby of Only Soaps labelled Troy "the archetypal Neighbours nasty".
 He stated "Great news to have Dieter back because he plays the character with such verve and passion, but just what is Troy doing coming back?
 Wait and see – we're sure it is going to be a bumpy ride!"
 A What's on TV reporter labelled Troy a "trouble-maker supreme" and "Ramsay Street's nastiest neighbour!"
 Digital Spy's Paul Millar called Troy "evil".
 Seanna Cronin of the Sunshine Coast Daily wrote "After daring to rough up Ramsay Street icon Harold Bishop before fleeing town last year, it's doubtful Miller will be able to win over Erinsborough's residents this time around."

 Laura Morgan from All About Soap wrote that Troy is "nasty", "crazy", "manipulative" and "unhinged".
 She observed that if his first stint in the soap was anything to go by, then his return would create much drama.
 Morgan added "And if you ask us, Troy's still in love with Sonya, so we wouldn't put it past him to have some trick up his sleeve to split her and Toadie up for good.
 He'd better not, or he'll have us to answer to!"
 Morgan's colleague Claire Crick later stated "Neighbours' Troy Miller has all the elements a proper soap baddie needs, but today he stooped to a new low when he revealed that not only did he once turn heavy-handed with Jade, but worse still – he seems almost proud of it!"
 Dianne Butler, writing for News.com.au, said "It's hard to completely dislike Troy despite the plague he's delivered on Ramsay St - not when he almost knocks Paul Robinson off his stool just for trying to get all alpha male on him."
 Butler agreed with Jade when she told Troy that he was not going to be hanging around much longer, saying "Neighbours can't have Dieter Brummer in it, under-emoting while those hysterical teens scream at him.
 He's too talented."